stendler/ignition-combustion-template/README.md

 - gettext for the `envsubst` command
 - butane (or podman/docker) to generate the ignition config
-- guestfs-tools (to edit the qcow2 image)
+- (optional) cdrtools for `mkisofs` to create an iso image with `generate-iso.sh`

 ## Usage

 Create a copy of `example.env` and fill its values.
-Run `./generate-ignition.sh` to generate the missing config files from the templates.
+Run `./generate-ignition.sh my.env` to generate the missing config files from the templates.

+The disks folder now contains everything ready to put into a filesystem with the label `ignition`.
+E.g. on a USB-drive.
+To create an ISO image, run `./generate-iso.sh ignition.iso`.